nearform/get-jwks/README.md

 ### Optional cache constuctor

-When creating the cache contructor you pass some optional parameters based off the tiny-lru package
+When creating the cache contructor you pass some optional parameters based off the [tiny-lru package](https://www.npmjs.com/package/tiny-lru#max).
 - `max`: Max items to hold in cache, the default setting is 100.
 - `ttl`: Milliseconds an item will remain in cache; lazy expiration upon next get() of an item, the default setting is 60000.